YvanMokwinski/rocm-libraries/projects/rocsparse/docs/conceptual/rocsparse-design.rst

 .. note::

    This functionality can be further expanded on rocSPARSE extensions to significantly improve metadata collection performance.
+The strided batched version of a routine, for instance :cpp:func:`rocsparse_scsrsv_strided_batched_solve`, can be considered as the non-batched version :cpp:func:`rocsparse_scsrsv_solve` in the table above.

 .. _rocsparse_clients: